conduktor/conduktor-gateway-demos/schema_validation/Readme.md

   http://schema-registry:8081/subjects/srTopic-value/versions
 ```

-We have now created the situation where client and proxy see different schemas for id 1
+We have now created the situation where client and Gateway see different schemas for id 1

 ```bash
 docker-compose exec kafka-client curl -H "Content-Type: application/vnd.schemaregistry.v1+json" \